Look: 3,000 animals, 6 themed zones; what to expect at Dubai Safari Park from Oct 1

 Other themed zones include Asian Village that is Influenced by the ornate architecture of Asia.
 It houses a diverse array of wildlife, showcasing animals from lush forests to serene ponds.
 Then there is the Arabian Desert Safari, a drive-through attraction that brings the historic nomadic vibes of the Arabian Peninsula to life.

 The Kids Farm allows children to meet some of the park’s cutest and friendliest animals.
-Wadi Area, known as "The Valley," space offers a relaxing environment for picnics and dining in two on-site restaurants.
+Another zone Wadi Area or "The Valley" offers a relaxing environment for picnics and dining in two on-site restaurants.

-Meanwhile, visitors will soon have the chance to participate in a naming event for the park’s new moon bears and the white rhino calf.
+Meanwhile, visitors will get the the chance to participate in a naming event for the park’s new moon bears and the white rhino calf.
 As part of the grand reopening festivities on October 1, guests will be invited to suggest names for these adorable newcomers, allowing them to become part of the park's ongoing conservation narrative.

 ALSO READ: